-To avoid cross-threading the filter grooves, place the (externally) threaded side of the adapter down loosely on the (internally) threaded lens housing and turn counter-clockwise gently until you feel the threads click into place before spinning clockwise to hand-tighten, being mindful not to over-crank.
+To avoid cross-threading the filter grooves, place the (externally) threaded side of the adapter down loosely on the (internally) threaded lens housing.
+Then turn counterclockwise gently until you feel the threads click into place before spinning clockwise to hand-tighten.
+Be mindful not to over-crank.

 Once installed, the lens can now be attached to the camera in the reverse direction via the mounting-side of the adapter and we’re ready to start shooting.

-Note that all of the electronic connections are now reversed as well and disengaged from the camera body, rendering any automatic control of the lens of no effect.
-It’s all manual from here, as opposed to a true macro lens designed to maintain this full-electronic command and control.
+Note that all of the electronic connections are now reversed as well and disengaged from the camera body.
+This renders any automatic control of the lens ineffective.
+It’s all manual from here.
+Whereas a true macro lens is designed to maintain full-electronic command and control.

 Focal plane and depth-of-field can be a challenge when framing subjects at such short distances.
 When working with a prime (fixed focal plane) lens, focus is essentially controlled by the distance to the subject from the face of the lens only and creates a potential limitation when a subject starts to spill outside the frame when within the field of focus.